Bow, London: Bridges

 Stratforde was first recorded as a settlement in 1177, the name derived from its Old English meaning of paved way to a ford.
 The ford originally lay on a pre-Roman trackway at Old Ford about 600 m to the north, but when the Romans decided on Colchester as the initial capital for their occupation, the road was upgraded to run from the area of London Bridge, as one of the first paved Roman roads in Britain.
 The 'paved way' is likely to refer to the presence of a stone causeway across the marshes, which formed a part of the crossing.

-In 1110 Matilda, wife of Henry I, reputedly fell into the water at the ford on her way to Barking Abbey, and consequently ordered a distinctively bow-shaped, three-arched bridge to be built over the River Lea, The like of which had not been seen before.
+In 1110, Queen Matilda reputedly fell into the water at the ford on her way to Barking Abbey, and consequently ordered a distinctively bow-shaped, three-arched bridge to be built over the River Lea, The like of which had not been seen before.
 The area became known variously as Stradford of the Bow, Stratford of the Bow, Stratford the Bow, Stratforde the Bowe, and Stratford-atte-Bow (at the Bow) which over time was shortened to Bow to distinguish it from Stratford Langthorne on the Essex bank of the Lea.
 Land and Abbey Mill were given to Barking Abbey for maintenance of the bridge, who also maintained a chapel on the bridge dedicated to St Katherine, occupied until the 15th century by a hermit.
 This endowment was later administered by Stratford Langthorne Abbey.
 By 1549, this route had become known as The Kings Way, and later became known as the Great Essex Road.